aklump/live_dev_porter/plugins/mysql/README.md

 # MySQL Plugin

+> There is a bug in this plugin related to cloudy not merging the config correctly, and option A does not work Jul 19, 2022, aklump.

 * Provide hard-coded database credentials
 * Be careful with the password, notice it gets added to _config.local.yml_!